lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Description**

-Returns the current morph value for the target
+Returns: float: the current morph value for the target

 **Parameters**

-    Form ref: target of function (e.g. $system.player)
+    Form: ref: target of function (e.g. $system.player)
-    string morphName: name of the morph you are working with
+    string: morphName: name of the morph you are working with
-    string keyName: NIO key you are working with
+    string: keyName: NIO key you are working with